woywoy123/AnalysisG/README.md

 def TestParticleAssignment()
 ```
 #### Description:
-Hardcodes all the branches in the ROOT file and ensures that the `EventGenerator` reproduces outputs consistent with the reading of a normal ROOT file.
+Hardcodes expected branches in the ROOT file and ensures that the `EventGenerator` reproduces outputs consistent with the reading of a normal ROOT file.
 This includes testing that event order is retained.
 Any future additions can be added and cross checked with the input ROOT file.
 #### Input:
 None
 #### Returns: